k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/06_using_graphit_files_with_parameters.md

 **Example**:

  The **grSql.graphit** file generates a JSON file that returns the values of the following fields:
-- Customer_ID, SSN, first_name and last_name for a customer whose Instance ID = 547.
+- Customer_ID, SSN, first_name and last_name of a customer whose Instance ID = 547.
-- Date and status for Case ID = 1394.
+- Date and status of Case ID = 1394.
 - Generic SELECT statement that retrieves Instance 547: get Customer.${customer_id}.

 The queries for the SELECT statements are: